Welcome to Brown Radiology

 The Women in Radiology group at Brown fosters a supportive environment for

-female trainees and faculty members, provides opportunities for networking and
+trainees and faculty members who are women, provides opportunities for networking and

 camaraderie, and encourages women to seek out leadership positions by providing

 career development tools.
-Our women in radiology program are ran by Dr. Elizabeth Dibble together with our 2022-2023 resident leaders, Drs.
-Celina Duran and Jessica Yoon.
+Our women in radiology program is run by Dr. Elizabeth Dibble together with our 2022-2023 resident leaders, Dr. Celina Duran and Dr. Jessica Yoon.
 Meetings throughout the year include journal and book clubs, keynote speaker events, welcome celebrations and other social gatherings.

 Research plays an important role in the academic mission of our department.
 Research at all levels—from the benchtop to the patient—is not only critical to ensuring the safe and robust implementation of new imaging methods, but it also permits the investigation of novel and creative imaging approaches.
 As important, research is intellectually satisfying and rewarding on a personal level.
 It allows us to investigate interesting questions in our field and address vexing problems.
 Research provides the opportunity to don our creative caps, yield to our curiosity, and explore.